 Clinic: The Libby Clinic is a MT WWAMI WRITE site, a Rural/Underserved Opportunities Program site, a TRUST site, and has been involved in the training of PA students and family practice residents.
 The Libby Clinic is fully staffed with a nursing department, medical records, and laboratory.
-There are three family physicians, one certified also in internal medicine, and two family practice Nurse Practitioners at this clinic.
+There are three family physicians, one certified also in internal medicine, and three family practice Nurse Practitioners at this clinic.

 Nursing Home: Libby Care Center is a 100-bed facility located at 308 East Third Street.
 All providers see their patients at the care center.